-EnviroInsite is a product of EI LLC.
-Our goal is to provide an affordable, easy-to-use, powerful tool for visualization and analysis of environmental data.
+EnviroInsite is a product of EarthSoft, Inc. Our goal is to provide an affordable, easy-to-use, powerful tool for visualization and analysis of environmental data.
 This help-file documentation and the pdf-tutorial found in the My EnviroInsite Work folder constitute the documentation for EnviroInsite.
-If you can't find what you need in these sources feel free to send an email to technical support at email@example.com.
-In most cases, you will be supported by the chief EnviroInsite developer.
+If you can't find what you need in these sources feel free to send an email to technical support at firstname.lastname@example.org.
 Frequently fixes for problems can be provided on the same day as requested.
 The following discussion is an overview of the principal steps employed in using EnviroInsite to support environmental investigations.

 1.Organize and Load Data The first step is to organize and load your data.
 It's important to familiarize yourself with the EnviroInsite data tables and data structure.
 Linked tables require common field contents to allow for joins between tables.
 Remember that not every table needs to be filled.
 Plan out what it is you want to do with EnviroInsite and then determine based on those plans which tables you need to fill.